Nukesor/pueue/README.md

 ## Utilities

 ### Systemd
-If you use Systemd and don't install Pueue with Yay, place `pueuedaemon.service` in `/etc/systemd/user/`.
+If you use Systemd and don't install Pueue with Yay, place `pueued.service` in `/etc/systemd/user/`.
-Afterwards every user can start/enable their own session with:
+Afterward, every user can start/enable their own session with:

-        systemctl --user start pueuedaemon.service
+        systemctl --user start pueued.service
-        systemctl --user enable pueuedaemon.service
+        systemctl --user enable pueued.service

-### Json Support
+### JSON Support

 The Pueue client `status` and `log` commands support JSON output with the `-j` flag.
 This can be used to easily incorporate it into window manager bars, such as i3bar.